Flowtrade-quant/QuantowerKB/quantower-algo/level2-data.md

 Order book (or level2) is a collection of buy and sell orders for specific instruments organized by price level.
 Each level has three important values - price, size and side.
 This collection is dynamic, in other words, it is constantly updated in real time during the day.&#x20;

 Many professional traders develop their strategies using order book data.
-Quantower API provides users an easy way to get aggregated and non-aggregated order book snapshots. **** To use it you just need to execute the "[GetDepthOfMarketAggregatedCollections](https://api.quantower.com/docs/TradingPlatform.BusinessLayer.DepthOfMarket.html#TradingPlatform\_BusinessLayer\_DepthOfMarket\_GetDepthOfMarketAggregatedCollections\_TradingPlatform\_BusinessLayer\_GetDepthOfMarketParameters\_)" method and pass the parameters you need.
-This method is located at the "[DepthOfMarket](https://api.quantower.com/docs/TradingPlatform.BusinessLayer.DepthOfMarket.html)" class.
-Each instrument has its own "[DepthOfMarket](https://api.quantower.com/docs/TradingPlatform.BusinessLayer.DepthOfMarket.html)" object.
+FlowTrade API provides users an easy way to get aggregated and non-aggregated order book snapshots. **** To use it you just need to execute the "[GetDepthOfMarketAggregatedCollections](https://api.flowtrade.com/docs/TradingPlatform.BusinessLayer.DepthOfMarket.html#TradingPlatform\_BusinessLayer\_DepthOfMarket\_GetDepthOfMarketAggregatedCollections\_TradingPlatform\_BusinessLayer\_GetDepthOfMarketParameters\_)" method and pass the parameters you need.
+This method is located at the "[DepthOfMarket](https://api.flowtrade.com/docs/TradingPlatform.BusinessLayer.DepthOfMarket.html)" class.
+Each instrument has its own "[DepthOfMarket](https://api.flowtrade.com/docs/TradingPlatform.BusinessLayer.DepthOfMarket.html)" object.

 #### Overloads